chaolongwang/SEEKIN/README.md

 `cd SEEKIN/src && make`

 ## 4 Usage
-You can type the following command to get a list of help option.
+You can type the following command to get the list of help option.
 `seekin –h`

 SEEKIN provides three modules